dankamongmen/notcurses/USAGE.md

 // are relevant to an ncreader, save synthesized ones. bool ncreader_offer_input(struct ncreader* n, const struct ncinput* ni);

-// return a heap-allocated copy of the current (UTF-8) contents. char* ncreader_contents(const struct ncreader* n);
+// return a nul-terminated heap copy of the current (UTF-8) contents. char* ncreader_contents(const struct ncreader* n);

 // destroy the reader and its bound plane. if 'contents' is not NULL, the